-Unfortunately, a lot of young people are misdiagnosed because we don’t ‘fit the profile’ of typical cancer patients.
+Unfortunately, a lot of young people are misdiagnosed because they don’t ‘fit the profile’ of typical cancer patients.
 Lung cancer has the added stigma of being a smokers' disease so detecting it early in young, non-smokers is extremely rare.

 What’s more unfortunate is that according to the latest statistics, 1 in 2 people will develop cancer in their lifetime.
 This means that greater strides need to be made for earlier screening and higher survival rates.

 The lesson I see in Edward Aschoff's sad story is that we must learn to be our strongest advocate especially when it comes to matters of health.
 Play it safe rather than sorry and have doctors screen you to rule out cancer especially when the lungs are involved.

 You can hear more about my cancer journey with my co-host on our podcast ‘Mommy had a little cancer’.
 We talk about what it’s like living with cancer while raising kids.
 Our goal is to learn to live with cancer and not die from it.
 Now available on all major podcast platforms.